nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/manufacturers.md

     - If the setting above is enabled, enter the **Price 'from'**.
     - And the **Price 'to'**.
 - **Display Order** — the order number for displaying the manufacturer.
 This display number is used to sort manufacturers in the public store (ascending).
 The manufacturer with the display order 1 will be placed at the top of the list.
+- The **Manufacturer template** filed is visible if you have custom manufacturer templates installed on the **System → Templates** page.
+This template defines how this manufacturer (and its products) will be displayed.

 ### Mappings